 Also, parallel to the development of bioprinting technologies is the advancement of manufacturing microfluidic chips, often called “organ-on-a-chip”, or “lab-on-a-chip”.
 Compared to traditional manufacturing techniques, bioprinting offers a cheaper solution with all the added value of 3D printing as described above.

-Microfluidic chips acting as a point-of-care diagnostic tool are not new, in fact, was made as to the core technology in the infamous biotechnology startup Theranos.
-As a diagnostic tool, the microfluid chip offers a solution that requires less sample volume, faster turnaround time, and potentially lower test cost.
+Microfluidic chips acting as a point-of-care diagnostic tool are not new, in fact, were made as the core technology in the infamous biotechnology startup Theranos.
+As a diagnostic tool, the microfluid chip offers a solution that requires less sample volume, faster turnaround time, and potentially lower test costs.
 Leveraging nanotechnologies/nanomedicine.
 There is a growing ecosystem surrounding this application, focusing on diagnosing cancer cells from early metastasis to sepsis.
 [7,8]

 Drug delivery system.